dschuurman/pi-lights/README.md

 ## Software Structure
-The program parses a configuration file at start-up to set initial settings.
+The program parses a the `pi-lights.conf` file at start-up to set initial settings.
-The software uses two threads: a main thread runs the control software and another thread runs a flask web service for viewing the current state of the system and adjusting the configuration.
+The software uses two threads: a main thread runs the control software and another thread runs a flask web service on the local network.
 The code uses a timer signal to turn Zigbee lights and outlets on at dusk (where dusk is determined by your location) and then turns them off at a preset time each day.
 Light on and off events are implemented using a scheduler which stores events in a priority queue.
-A basic web interface provides a means for configuration and manually controlling the lights and outlets.
+The flask web interface provides a means for configuration and manually controlling the lights and outlets using a web browser.

 # Installation